Wuzimeng/Wuzimeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year Ph.D. student from School of Computer Science & Engineering, Beihang University, under the supervision of Prof. Yunhong Wang and Prof. Jiaxin Chen.
+I am a second-year Ph.D. student from School of Computer Science and Engineering, Beihang University, under the supervision of Prof. Yunhong Wang and Prof. Jiaxin Chen.

 My research explores the efficient training and inference of deep neural networks.
 Recently, I am focusing on the efficiency of vision-language models.